EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/la-burbuja-de-ai-y-sus-consecuencias/index.en.md

 The greed that feeds the use of AI is going to flood the internet with a myriad of AI articles, that are going to be used to feed, and afterwards be regurgitated by the AI, over and over again ~~as in the human centipede movie~~.

-## The tragic end of the AI Bubble and the New Normal
+## The tragic end of the AI Overhype and the New Normal

 Having said the above, it seems that I believe that all this about AI is nothing more than smoke and mirrors, but that's far from the truth, I believe that AI is going to stay and it has potential for a social revolution but, at least in the short term, it will be exclusive to a very small group of companies, among which I highlight openAI, Google, Microsoft and the usual players.